 Selling A/R, 1-2-3

 I want to expand on the above, as per my previous article Love for Sale, Half-Price, on how easy it is to sell Authentic Relating.
 There is not a lot of money in it, at least at the beginning.
 But the personal and social value-added is so extraordinary, it’s worth doing regardless, in my view.
-My desire for myself, is to lead on-the-ground every night.
+My desire for myself, is to lead on-the-ground at least a few times a week.
 Why not?
 It’s super-fun for me, I have a lot of time on my hands, I am pretty good at it (or at least “good enough”), and I could use the money.
 My plan for “filling seats” is to reach out to other Meetup organizers and compatible organizations (co-working spaces for instance).
-Personally, I have a deep desire and am very passionate about intentional community, residential or not (as told in my personal blog post Moving to Asheville, and other news), so that is also on the agenda.
+Personally, I have a deep desire and am very passionate about intentional community, residential or not.
 I am very interested in expanding A/R and Circling practices into real-world scenarios that would include intentional community and eco-villages, mental health and addiction recovery, sexuality, and conscious business.
 This is my life’s work.

 Where to go from here?